yoanm/gha-supported-versions-parser/README.md

 Designed to avoid the hassle of managing versions on multiple workflow file.

-It circumvent two issues:
-- Inability to use `env` variable on `strategy.matrix`, while `steps` or `needs` is available.
-Using this action allows to define complex matrix with the different versions
+On reason it has been created is the inability to use `env` variable on `strategy.matrix`, while `steps` or `needs` is available.
--
+Using this action allows to define complex matrix with the different versions.

 ### Supported versions file
-A supported version file is simple a JSON object with the following structure:
+A supported version file is a simple JSON object with the following structure:
 ````json
 {
   "{DEPENDENCY_NAME}": {"min": "x.y", "max": "x.y", "next": "x.y"},